column one text

 Making fabulous wine is just one aspect of the wine business.
 Selling it, marketing it, promoting it is another, and this is where Ben comes in.
 Ben is a mover and shaker in the best possible, most positive of ways.
 He wrings joy and exuberance out of and into every aspect of life, and it’s this exuberance that he brings to his role as Head of Marketing and Sales with De Salis.
 The digital age of innovation and social media was made for people such as Ben, as never has there been a more sociable beast.
 He is a natural host at the many De Salis events, forming strong and lasting bonds with many of the attendees, wine club members and customers.

 Ben’s success in sales is due to his belief in the product he sells, and his determination to use any and every opportunity to share and promote the family’s wines whether through networking online via the socials, or setting up tasting events with partner ventures, or old fashioned footwork, pounding pavements and knocking on doors.
-Due to Ben’s indefatigable efforts, De Salis wines can now be found in some of the country’s finest restaurant’s, The Boathouse in Canberra, Six Penny, Bennelong and Nomad to name just a few.
+Due to Ben’s indefatigable efforts, De Salis wines can now be found in some of the country’s finest restaurant’s, Saint Peters, Six Penny, Bennelong and Nomad to name just a few.

 As De Salis grew, it became clear that someone dedicated to expanding the potential customer base was required, someone who had the skills to market and connect with the broader wine loving community.

 But Ben is more than just sales and marketing.
-He is handier than a little saucepan – before Ben sold houses, he used to build them.
-His background in both residential and commercial construction means that any renovations or on site work that needs doing is well taken care of.
+He is handier than a little saucepan – his background in both residential and commercial construction means that any renovations or on site work that needs doing is well taken care of.
 This extends to landscaping and maintaining the grounds surrounding the cellar door (in fact, the cellar door itself was Ben’s doing… original shed notwithstanding), and never before has a happier lawnmower man been seen.

-And then, come vintage, you’ll find Ben, up uncharacteristically early, leading the picking crew alongside Loretta.
+And then, come vintage, you’ll find Ben, up uncharacteristically early, leading the picking crew ensuring the perfect selection of grape made.

 Ben Svenson can be contacted at ben@desaliswines.com.au.